Aephir/HomeAssistant2/README.md

 * [Home Assistant](https://home-assistant.io/) for all my home control and automation needs.

 **Useful scripts set up with crontab**
-* [rsync](https://packages.debian.org/stretch/rsync) script run in crontab for keeing a partial backup on SD card.
-Not entire image, it's much fater, and takes up less space.
+* [rsync](https://packages.debian.org/stretch/rsync) script run in crontab for keeping a partial backup on SD card.
+Not entire image, it's much faster, and takes up less space.
 * [Life360](https://www.life360.com/) for device tracking.
 I've found that owntracks just doesn't cut it (too slow/irregular update of location, so can't use it to automate based on entering/exiting areas), and so far Life360 is the best device tracker I've found.
 I am using the script provided by [Brazen1445](https://community.home-assistant.io/t/life-360-support/1690/15).
-The version I use is povided in this repository.
+The version I use is provided in this repository.
 * script to send email with new IP when IP changes.

 **Hardware**